javieraviles/node-typescript-koa-rest/README.md

 ## ESLint rules
 Like most linters, ESLint has a wide set of configurable rules as well as support for custom rule sets.
-All rules are configured through `.eslintrc.js`.
+All rules are configured through `.eslintrc`.
 In this project, we are using a fairly basic set of rules with no additional custom rules.

 ## Running ESLint